edgelesssys/marblerun.sh/content/docs/tasks/monitoring.md

 ---
-title: "Monitoring and Logging"
+title: "Monitoring and logging"
 date: 2020-11-14T16:28:16+05:30
 draft: false
 weight: 8
 ---

-# Monitoring and Logging
+# Monitoring and logging

 As of now, the monitoring capabilities of Marblerun are basic.
 For status information, the Coordinator provides the `/status` endpoint in the client API.
 It returns the following information.